-Brent is committed to informing kinship carers of the different options available to them should they be, or are considering, caring for a child with whom they have a connection.
+Brent is committed to informing kinship carers of the different options available to them should they currently be, or considering, caring for a child with whom they have a connection.

 The purpose of this policy is to ensure that members of the public have the necessary information to make informed choices about the most appropriate route for them to follow.
-Information should be provided about the meaning and implications of different legal situations, the rights of carers and of the children's parents, and the nature of decisions which kinship carers will be able to make in relation to the child.
+Information is shared, with all potential or current kinship carers, about the implications of different legal options, the rights of carers and of the children's parents, and the nature of decisions which kinship carers will be able to make in relation to the child.

-Please refer to Appendix B- which summarises the legal framework in respect of the different avenues which may apply when caring for somebody else's child and the entitlement to support services relating to these.
+Please refer to Appendix A, which includes a link to statutory guidance outlining the legal framework that may apply when caring for somebody else's child and the entitlement to support services relating to each option.